 Memoryfoam Bathmats – Very cushy on the feet and non-skid on the bottom.
 Also it’s microfiber so it can absorb a lot of water.

-Grip Clip Clothes Pins – They are a bit pricey but after loosing a few clothes overboard due to cheap clothes pins I feel they are well worth it!
+Grip Clip Clothes Pins – They are a bit pricey but after losing a few clothes overboard due to cheap clothes pins I feel they are well worth it!
 Super-grippy!
 One single pin easily holds a towel in a blow.
-Much cheaper from K-Mart, Fred Meyer’s or Walmart!
+Much cheaper from K-Mart, Fred Meyer’s, or Walmart!

 Liquid Bandaid – It’s waterproof so you can continue swimming if staph is a danger.
 Also lets the skin breathe.
 Do not buy the spray-on kind – it’s expensive and empty in no time.

 Silicone Baking Pans – I have a loaf pan and an 8×8 pan.
-Easy to store because they are flexible, don’t make any noise underway and quite non-stick.
-Easy to clean-up too!
+Easy to store because they are flexible, don’t make any noise underway, and are quite non-stick.
+Easy to clean up too!

 Silicone Pan Lids – Take up a lot less space than regular lids and can be used between pots and pans to stop rattling and scratching.
 The handles can get a little hot.